commonhaus/foundation/bylaws/8-amendments.md

 2. **Categorization of Changes:** The CFC reviews each proposal to classify it as either 'Trivial' (e.g., typographical corrections) or 'Substantive' (affecting governance or operations).
 Trivial Changes may be quickly approved, whereas Substantive Changes undergo a detailed review.

-3. **Community Involvement:** For Substantive Changes, a 30-day review period allows all CF members to provide feedback.
+3. **Community Involvement:** For Substantive Changes, a 30-day review period allows all members to provide feedback.
 Member involvement is crucial to ensure diverse perspectives are considered.

 4. **Resolution Process:** The CFC addresses and resolves any member-raised objections, ensuring consensus and addressing concerns.